jpmens/mqttcollect/README.txt

        −u  username
 	      for the MQTT connection.
+This overrides $MQTTSYSUSER if set.

        −P  password
 	      for the MQTT connection.
+This overrides $MQTTSYSPASS if set.

        −K  psk‐key